 Delaware Solar Incentives: Full List Of Tax Credits & Rebates

 Switching to solar energy is one of the smartest investments a homeowner or business can make.
 It lowers electricity bills, increases property value, and reduces reliance on fossil fuels.
 If you live in Delaware, we have even better news: you have financial incentives available to make it possible.
-With state rebates, tax credits, and federal programs, the cost of installing solar panels is lower than ever.
+With state rebates and tax credits, the cost of installing solar panels is lower than ever.

 If you’re considering solar, knowing what incentives are available can help you maximize your savings.
 Here’s a full overview of the tax credits, rebates, and programs that make going solar in Delaware more affordable.